 2. Intangible Personal Property

-These are non-physical assets that still have value.
-They’re often linked to financial rights, ownership claims, or digital assets.
+These are non-physical assets that still carry real value.
+They’re typically tied to financial rights, ownership claims, or digital assets — think stocks, bonds, intellectual property, cryptocurrency, and NFTs.

 Examples: